Diamantina National Park – discover endless river channels

 Walking

-There is only one dedicated walk in the park, but you are free to stroll along the banks of Mundawerra Waterhole, Diamantina River, or Whistling Duck Creek.
+While there is only one dedicated walking track in the park, there are plenty of opportunities to take leisurely strolls along the banks of the Mundawerra Waterhole, Diamantina River, or Whistling Duck Creek.

-Warracoota Ruins – 400 meters easy walk located 3 km west of Waracoota Waterhole, along the signed Warracoota Circuit Drive.
+One interesting place to explore is the Warracoota Ruins, which can be reached via an easy 400-meter walk.
+The ruins are located about 3 km west of the Warracoota Waterhole, along the signed Warracoota Circuit Drive.

 4WD driving

-Janets Leap Lookout – 8 km drive taking you to a bird’s eye view of Diamantina Gates.
+Janet’s Leap Lookout is an 8 km drive that takes you to a bird’s eye view of Diamantina Gates.
 From the top, you can imagine the roaring waters passing through the narrow gap between the Goyder and Hamilton ranges after a lot of rain.
+It’s a breathtaking view that’s worth the drive.

 Canoeing and kayaking